econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

 Capturing the whole series of QR codes can take a moment so try to keep the passport steady and the QR codes within the dotted boundary lines on the Sparrow Wallet screen.
 You can skip ahead to the "After the Import" section.

 ## Importing via File
 To import a single signature wallet via file, first login to your Passport and enter your passphrase if you are using one.
 Then from the main menu navigate to `Pair Wallet` > `Sparrow` > `Single-sig` > `microSD`.
-Once you press <kbd>CONTINUE</kbd> the Passport will start flashing a series of QR codes, so hold off pressing that for a moment while you prepare Sparrow Wallet on your desktop.

 <p align="center">
   <img width="450" src="assets/passport107.jpg">